-Tim leads Digital and Technology Operations for PwC Australia nationally.
+Timothy Larcos leads Digital and Technology Operations for PwC Australia nationally.
 Tim’s PwC technology team of 230 staff work around Australia and APAC to deliver a full scope of the IT function.
-Interviewed by ADAPT’s Senior Research Strategist Aparna Sundararajan, he discussed the biggest barriers to digital transformation and how to deploy change in large organisations.
+At ADAPT’s Digital Edge event interviewed by ADAPT’s Senior Research Strategist Aparna Sundararajan, he discussed the biggest barriers to digital transformation and how to deploy change in large organisations.

 Welcome Tim, so at ADAPT we have found out from various Edge events that some of the biggest barriers to digital transformation are people-driven change.
 What are your views on that?
 What are you seeing as the biggest barriers to digital transformation today?

-And one of the most important pieces that kind of brings that all together in the fourth bucket is really the outcomes, so you can update all of the legacy technologies, you can make sure that you’re moving at the right pace, you can allocate all the right times, but you’ve really got to be minded that it’s an outcome-driven exercise.”
+And one of the most important pieces that brings that all together in the fourth bucket is really the outcomes, so you can update all of the legacy technologies, you can make sure that you’re moving at the right pace, you can allocate all the right times, but you’ve really got to be minded that it’s an outcome-driven exercise.